WenbinFei/wenbinfei.github.io/research_demos/index.md

 </body>

 **[Experimental study of anisotropy and non-coaxiality of granular solids](9-experiment-non-coaxiality.md)**
-Experimental studies of anisotropy and non-coaxiality by using the hollow cylindrical apparatus
+by using the hollow cylindrical apparatus
 <body>
 	<p align="left">
 	    <img src="/images/non-coaxility.png"  width='70%'/><br>